Let’s talk names like Charlotte.

 Often used as a filler middle, Marie really deserves better.
 Once again, Marie’s roots are impeccably French.
 And classic, too, since it’s a form of Mary.
 All of this makes the name an ideal choice for parents after something simple, instantly familiar, and yet seldom heard.

-Florence just returned to the US Top 1000 last year, but in England & Wales?
+Florence recently returned to the US Top 1000, but in England & Wales?
 It’s been a Top 100 pick for over a decade.
 It’s equally popular elsewhere in the English-speaking world, suggesting that maybe this place-name with eco-vintage appeal might catch on in the US once more.
 Besides the ties to every bloom in the garden, Florence brings to mind world-changing Florence Nightingale, as well as the legendary Italian city.